 The Laura Holland Uzzell Foundation is the non-profit corporation that is the governing body for both the Charter School and the Academy.
 The LHU is led by a Board of Directors, which consists of 9 non-paid members of the Sterling Community.
 The Directors are nominated and chosen based on the particular needs of the schools and expertise that they bring to the Board.
 We currently have Directors with backgrounds in law, finance, accounting, business management, school curriculum development, charter school funding, and technology.
 We welcome anyone who is interested in serving to submit a letter of interest and a resume or curriculum vitae to the Chairman of the Board, for consideration as openings become available.
 Board members serve a 3 year term, with a limit of 2 concurrent terms of service.

 Why isn’t there a faculty member serving on the Board?

-All faculty and staff members are welcome to attend Board meetings, and to provide comments and feedback to the Board.
-Per the By Laws that are approved by the state and are a part of the school’s charter, Board members may not have a financial interest in the school; this includes employees or spouses of employees of the school.
+All faculty and staff members are welcome to attend Board meetings and to provide comments and feedback to the Board.
+Per the By Laws that are approved by the state and are a part of the school’s charter, Board members may not have a financial interest in the school, and this includes employees or spouses of employees of the school.

 Although not a voting member of the Board, the Executive Director is expected to represent the interests and concerns of the faculty and staff.